lowkey0git/conditional-gan/Readme.md

 ## License and attribution

 You should add a `LICENSE` file (e.g., MIT, Apache, or another open‑source license) and credit any pre‑trained models or datasets you use.
-[5][8] For example, if you used ImageNet‑trained ResNet‑18 as your feature extractor, mention that in the README and provide a pointer to the original PyTorch model repository.
-[4][10]

 Citations:
 [1] LSGAN with GitHub and PyTorch: A Comprehensive Guide https://www.codegenes.net/blog/lsgan-github-pytorch/ [2] The Open Source Repository Guide: Best Practices for Sharing Your ... https://app.readytensor.ai/publications/best-practices-for-ai-project-code-repositories-0llldKKtn8Xb